 As mentioned, Samsung has done this to help keep the price of the new phone down, and unless you’ve used a phone with a QHD resolution we don’t believe you’ll be able to easily tell the difference – we found that all the videos we watched on the S21 looked suitably high-quality on the Full HD+ panel.

-If you already own a Samsung Galaxy S20, though you likely won’t be impressed by this decision, and if you’re looking for the very best Samsung screen tech then you’ll want to opt for the Galaxy S21 Ultra, which keeps the QHD screen.
+If you already own a Samsung Galaxy S20, though you likely won’t be impressed by this decision, and if you’re looking for one of the best Samsung phones for screen tech then you’ll want to opt for the Galaxy S22 Ultra, which keeps the QHD screen.

 Has Samsung made the right decision here?
 Largely, we think, yes.
 It won’t be popular with everyone, but crucially it’s allowed Samsung to cut the price of its Galaxy S21 series, and it won’t be hugely detrimental to most people’s everyday experience with the phone.